Analytic and exponentially localized brane-world Reissner-Nordstr\"{o}m-AdS solution: a top-down approach

 Apart from the successful localisation of the black-hole geometry close to our brane and the incorporation of the Randall-Sundrum model in our analysis, our construction supports an Anti-de Sitter spacetime not only at the bulk boundary but effectively throughout the bulk regime outside the black-hole event horizon.
 Therefore, our results could be considered also in the context of holography \cite{Maldacena, Gubser2, Witten} and used to study interesting field-theory phenomena such as chiral symmetry breaking \cite{Pomarol, Alho}, confinement/deconfinement \cite{Ballon}, etc. Future directions of work could also address the stability behaviour of our solution as the Gregory-Laflamme instability arguments \cite{GL} do not hold here.
 In previous studies, a stability analysis led also to observable effects such as echoes of braneworld compact objects \cite{Chakraborty1,Chakraborty2}, as well as other exotic compact objects \cite{Cardoso,Zachary,Maggio}.
 A natural question emerges of whether gravitational waves from black hole mergers or other astrophysical processes could provide evidence for extra dimensions and distinguish brane-world solutions of this type from the corresponding four-dimensional ones \cite{Chakraborty3}.
-Could we construct alternative localised black-hole solutions by considering different forms of the metric function $f(\rho)$, such as the Schwarzschild-Rindler-(Anti-)de Sitter solution with an additional linear term associated with dark matter or scalar-hair effects \cite{Alestas}, and what would be in that case the profile of the bulk matter?
+The study of the cosmological aspects of our construction on the brane is also a future direction of research (see, for example, \cite{Antonini1, Antonini2}).
+Also, could we construct alternative localised black-hole solutions by considering different forms of the metric function $f(\rho)$, such as the Schwarzschild-Rindler-(Anti-)de Sitter solution with an additional linear term associated with dark matter or scalar-hair effects \cite{Alestas}, and what would be in that case the profile of the bulk matter?
 Is it finally possible to construct rotating brane-world black holes using a similar process as the one we developed for static brane-world black holes?
 We plan to return to, at least, some of those questions, in future works.

 \textbf{Acknowledgements.} The research of T.N. was co-financed by Greece and the European Union (European Social Fund- ESF) through the Operational Programme “Human Resources Development, Education and Lifelong Learning” in the context of the project “Strengthening Human Resources Research Potential via Doctorate Research – 2nd Cycle” (MIS-5000432), implemented by the State Scholarships Foundation (IKY).